kul-parella/TrafficDataProcessor/README.md

   </i>
 - By default, the application looks for a file named traffic.txt in the project root
 - You can also provide a custom file path as an argument - <i> ./gradlew run --args="path to external file" </i>
-- After successfully running app with above commands, results and be seen in console logs
+- After successfully running app with above commands, results can be seen in console logs

 ## Sample Output